wiebew/dyndns-transip/README.md

 go build
 ```

 the result of this will be a binary `dyndns-transip` that you can call from a cronjob.
-Running this binary will update the ipaddresses or TTL automatically when they differ from the desired situation.
+Running this binary will update the ipaddress or TTL automatically when they differ from the desired situation.
+It will preserve the other fields in the DNS Entry and just add the server A record if it does not exist or update the values if the server A record is there.